HaxeFoundation/HaxeManual/md/manual/cr-rtti-structure.md

 * platforms: A list of strings representing the targets where the field is available.
 * meta: The meta data the field was annotated with.
 * line: The line number where the field is defined.
 This information is only available if the field has an expression.
 Otherwise the value is `null`.
-* overloads: The list of available overloads for the fields, or `null` if no overloads exists.
+* overloads: The list of available overloads for the fields or `null` if no overloads exists.

 ###### Enum constructor information

 * name: The name of the constructor.
-* args: The list of arguments the constructor has, or `null` if no arguments are available.
+* args: The list of arguments the constructor has or `null` if no arguments are available.
 * doc: The documentation of the constructor.
 This information is only available if the [compiler flag](dictionary.md#define-compiler-flag) `-D use_rtti_doc` was in place.
 Otherwise, or if the constructor has no documentation, the value is `null`.
 * platforms: A list of strings representing the targets where the constructor is available.
 * meta: The meta data the constructor was annotated with.